Kevin BroichAIA NCARB | Healthcare

 As once avid reader of the Better Homes and Gardens magazine, Kevin would search through each issue for interesting floor plans of houses and subconsciously analyze the math and art behind each one.
 This was his first exposure to architecture.
 Now with over 30 years of experience, PRA is lucky to have Kevin Broich as Lead of the Healthcare Studio.
 Kevin has worked at multiple firms crafting his skills, but today you can find him utilizing the skills and experience he has attained to bring forth a new era of healthcare facilities as one of PRA’s Partners.
 Kevin views architecture not only as a career but also an opportunity to create or change a client’s environment for the better.
 It is a way for him to think of creative and innovative solutions to problems previously thought unsolvable.

 As a Partner in Charge of the Healthcare Studio, he holds the responsibility of leading the team through the various stages of the project process, from initial discovery to post-occupancy evaluation.
 He values the opportunity to discover the goals of his clients and enjoys the challenge of putting together the puzzle pieces to form a larger picture of their vision.
 When the project is complete, he follows up with his clients to help them get accustomed to their new surroundings and explain the unique functional aspects of the design they may not know exists.
-What Kevin appreciates the most about visiting his completed projects is the opportunity to obtain feedback from those who interact with the spaces daily.
+What Kevin appreciates about visiting his completed projects is the opportunity to obtain feedback from those who interact with the spaces daily.
 He strives for continuous improvement and utilizes unexpected obstacles, so he and his team can learn and grow.

 American Institute of Architects (AIA)